mhyoon1/mhyoon1.github.io/about.md

 I am a research scientist at KETI, working on deep learning and its applications.
 Prior to working at KETI, I worked as a research engineer at KEPRI from 1994 to 2001.

-i received a Ph.D. degree in Electrical Engineering from Iowa State University in 1994, and master's degree in neclear engineering at Korea Advanced Institute of Science and Enegineering (KAIST) in 1984.
+I received a Ph.D. degree in Electrical Engineering from Iowa State University in 1994, and master's degree in neclear engineering at Korea Advanced Institute of Science and Enegineering (KAIST) in 1984.

 ## Education